Equivalence and Separation between Heard-Of and Asynchronous Message-Passing Models: Equivalence and separation for colored tasks

 \subsection{Equivalence with one fault}

 We now show for $f \le 1$ and $n > 2f$ that $\ho_f$ and $\amp_f$ solve the same set of colored tasks.
-When $f=0$, there are no silenced processes in $\sfho_0$, and it is the same model as $\ho_0$ and thus $\amp_0$ (by Lemmas~\ref{lem:HOinAMP} and~\ref{lem:amp_in_sfho}).
-Thus, it suffices to consider the case $f = 1$ and $n > 2f = 2$.
+When $f=0$, there are no silenced processes in $\sfho_0$, and it is the same model as $\ho_0$ and thus $\amp_0$ (by Lemma~\ref{lem:HOinAMP} and Lemma~\ref{lem:amp_in_sfho}).
+Thus, it suffices to consider the case where $f = 1$ and $n > 2f = 2$.

 Let $T = (\mathcal{I}, \mathcal{O}, \Delta)$ be a colored task that is solvable in $\sfho_1$ by a protocol $\calP = \left\{ p_1, \dots, p_n \right\}$.
 We show that the following protocol $\calQ = \left\{ q_1, \dots, q_n \right\}$ solves task $T$ in $\ho_1$.